jinleiphys/COLOSS/README.md

 # COLOSS
 **COLOSS** is a program designed to address the scattering problem using a bound-state technique known as complex scaling.
 In this method, the oscillatory boundary conditions of the wave function are transformed into exponentially decaying ones, accommodating the long-range Coulomb interaction.
-This program implements the Woods-Saxon form of a realistic optical potential, with all potential parameters included in a well-designed input format for ease of use.
+This program implements the general local optical model potential and the Perey-Buck nonlocal optical potential with all parameters included in a well-designed input format for ease of use.
 This design offers users straightforward access to compute \(S\)-matrices and cross-sections of the scattering process.
 Here we use the Lagrange-Laguerre functions as the basis functions, and provide two method to perform the numerical integration.
 One is based on the approximation of Lagrange functions, and the other is the direct Gauss-Legendre quadrature.
 Additionally, COLOSS incorporates two distinct rotation methods, making it adaptable to potentials without analytical expressions.

 ## Input description
 COLOSS utilizes the FORTRAN namelist to construct a user-friendly input format.